Home / 5G / Protocols / PHY / PBCH

 What does PBCH do in 5G NR?

-PBCH carries the Master Information Block and provides the UE with the early broadcast information needed to continue the access path.
+PBCH carries the MIB and provides the UE with the early broadcast information needed to continue the access path.

-PBCH is part of the broader SSB context, but the two terms are not identical.
-Engineers usually analyze PBCH inside the larger synchronization and broadcast structure.
+No. PBCH is part of the broader SSB context, but the two terms are not identical.
+PBCH should be analyzed inside the larger synchronization and broadcast structure.

 Why is PBCH important before PRACH?